The Geezinslaw Brothers

 The Geezinslaw Brothers made guest appearances on The Ed Sullivan Show, The Jackie Gleason Show and Hootenanny (U.S. TV series) and toured with Roger Miller and Perry Como.
 They became regulars on Ralph Emery's radio program Pop!
 Goes the Country.
 In 1986, they appeared on Nashville Now, another show hosted by Ralph Emery.
-They also made guest appearances on "The Jimmy Dean Show", an hour long country variety show.
+They also made guest appearances on The Jimmy Dean Show, an hour-long country variety show.

 The Geezinslaw Brothers released only one album each decade in the 1970s and 1980s.
-In 1979, they released an album for Willie Nelson's Short Lived Lone Star Label titled "If You Think I'm Crazy Now..."
-In 1989, the band, now calling themselves just The Geezinslaws, released a self-titled album on the Step One label.
+In 1979, they released an album for Willie Nelson's short-lived Lone Star label titled "If You Think I'm Crazy Now..."
+In 1989, the band, now calling themselves just the Geezinslaws, released a self-titled album on the Step One label.

 In 1993, the group received the National Association of Record Merchandisers "Indie Best Seller Award" for their recording, Feelin' Good, Gittin' Up, Gittin' Down.
 This album also gave them their first chart single in over two decades with "Help, I’m White and I Can't Get Down."

 The group appeared on Austin City Limits three times.
-The Austin Music Awards inducted The Geezinslaws into its Hall of Fame for 2005.
+The Austin Music Awards inducted the Geezinslaws into its Hall of Fame for 2005.

 The Geezinslaws last release, Eclectic Horsemen (2005), has guest performances by Willie Nelson, Kinky Friedman and Kelly Willis.

 Sammy Allred also worked in radio on and off for over forty years, much of the time as a radio personality on KVET in Austin.
 He is a member of the Texas Radio Hall of Fame and won the Country Music Association Personality of the Year Award in 2006 and 2007 and the Billboard Personality of the Year Award in 1971 and 1997.

-Sammy Allred died at age 84 on May 9, 2018, in Austin, Texas.
-Dewayne Smith died on March 16, 2019.
+Sammy Allred died on May 9, 2018, in Austin, Texas, at age 84.
+Dewayne Smith (aka Son Geezinslaw; born Raymond D. Smith) died on March 16, 2019, at age 76.